-The California Naturalist Handbook, Nevers, et al.

-California's Changing Landscapes, Barbour et al. (out-of-print, I will provide a PDF)

-Trees and Shrubs of California, Stuart and Sawyer
+- The California Naturalist Handbook, Nevers, et al. - California's Changing Landscapes, Barbour et al. (out-of-print...purchase if you can find it and want a hardcopy but I will provide a PDF) - Trees and Shrubs of California, Stuart and Sawyer - Other readings posted on Canvas